Tips on how to be a successful homebuyer

 Be watchful, and ready to move quick

 Once you’ve done your pre-search homework like determining what neighborhoods you’d like to live in, your price range and your dream home ‘wish list and deal-breakers,’ it’s time to start the hunt.
 Know that things can move pretty quickly in a tight housing market, so when a home that meets your criteria pops up, you’ll want to move quick.
-Try to keep your schedule open so you can attend any last-minute open houses you discover online or hear about through your realtor.
+Try to keep your schedule open so you can attend any last-minute open houses you discover online or hear about through your real estate agent.
 If you find a place that checks all your boxes, be sure to get background information like property reports and disclosures, as well as find out when offers are due so you don’t miss your deadline.

 Create a personalized letter

 In a tight housing market, sellers are going to receive plenty of qualified offers.
 One way to help stand out is to include a personalized letter, from you to owner of the property.
 Write it yourself, and feel free to make it personal, explaining a little about who you are and your family.
 Homeowners, especially if they’ve been in their property for a while, want to make sure their soon-to-be-former home will be in good hands, so perhaps paint a picture of your hopes and dreams for your family in the home.
 And be sure to thank them for taking the time to read.
-You can create search feeds and customize them to monitor open listings in your dream neighborhood
+You can create search feeds and customize them to monitor open listings in your dream neighborhood.

 Make an offer that stands out